maayane/PhotoFit/README.md

 ```
 `Best` is a numpy array where the first column is the time (jd), the second column is the temperature (K) and the third column is the radius (cm).

-By default, this will show you several plots by the time it finishes running:
+By default, the code show and save the plots.
 If you do not want to see and save these plots, you can set `show_underlying_plots` to `False`, i.e. run

 ```python
 >>> Best=PhotoFit.calculate_T_and_R_in_time(show_underlying_plots=False)